 When to Flag a Google Review

 According to Google, the topics below are against its user terms and conditions.
 Therefore, if you notice a review that falls under one of these categories, your team can request to remove that content.

 Google wants to make sure its users are getting accurate information about your business.
 So, if you‘re seeing comments that don’t pertain to your organization or a customer's experience, you should flag these reviews for Google to remove.

-Some businesses provide products or services that are illegal in certain locations.
-Google accounts for this by prohibiting users from posting reviews that contain links to websites or email addresses that sell illegal products.
+Some businesses may provide services that are illegal or aren't real at all.
+Google accounts for this by prohibiting users from posting reviews that contain links to websites or email addresses that meet the criteria for spam.
 This also includes images that promote products or special offers.

 Google will remove any content that it views as “obscene, profane, or offensive.”
 It will also remove reviews that are threatening or contain derogatory comments.
 If you come across any reviews like these, be sure to flag them immediately to protect your brand's image.